neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 session folder, rather than in the ephys folder `sub-001/ses-001/ephys/metadata.yaml`.
 :::

+(sidecar-files)=
 # Sidecar metadata files

 In some cases it may be required to associate metadata with a specific data file.
 In this case, a metadata YAML file that copies the original filename with the suffix `_metadata` can be instantiated.
 It should contain one of the same sections as above (e.g. `sub`, `behav` etc.).

 :::{warning}

 all metadata files must be called metadata.yaml or be the exact name as an existing file or folder

 :::

 For example, in the `behav` folder you might have multiple acquisition runs, each with different metadata.

 ```
 └── my_project/